Packages

 The Packages

-key accepts three types of values:
+key accepts four types of values:

-- a URL to an externally-hosted package
+- a URL to an externally-hosted package;

-- an absolute or relative path to a package ZIP file located in a local file system.
+- an absolute or relative path to a

-- an absolute or relative path to a directory containing package files.
+file located in the local file system; or - an absolute or relative path to a directory containing package files.

 Style-only